12 Probiotic Foods for Gut Health

 Fortunately, finding fermented and probiotic foods is much easier than you may think.
 In fact, many traditionally fermented foods continue to line our grocery store shelves today.

-The Best Probiotic Foods
+List of Probiotic Foods

 Here is a list of probiotic foods that are good for you and easy to find.

 Yogurt is one of the most common and popular probiotic foods.
-Commercial yogurt is made by adding two strains of bacteria, Streptococcus thermophilus and Lactobacillus bulgaricus to milk, which helps to thicken the milk via the lactic acid that’s produced by the bacteria, however, although these are forms of bacteria, they do not have the same health benefits of live probiotics.
+Commercial yogurt is made by adding two strains of bacteria, Streptococcus thermophilus, and Lactobacillus bulgaricus to milk, which helps to thicken the milk via the lactic acid that’s produced by the bacteria, however, although these are forms of bacteria, they do not have the same health benefits of live probiotics.
 Unfortunately, not all yogurt in the grocery store is traditionally fermented.
 Therefore, when shopping for yogurt, be sure to read the label and choose yogurt with ‘live active cultures‘ or ‘live bacterial cultures‘ as ingredients in order to ensure you are getting a true probiotic-rich food.

 Made from finely shredded cabbage, sauerkraut is made by a process called lacto-fermentation.
-When unpasteurized, sauerkraut is rich in Lactobacillus bacteria, as well as fibre, vitamins C, B and K. (4) An essential part of German cuisine, sauerkraut is often used as a side dish or to top on meat or sausages.
+When unpasteurized, sauerkraut is rich in Lactobacillus bacteria, as well as fiber, vitamins C, B, and K. (4) An essential part of German cuisine, sauerkraut is often used as a side dish or to top on meat or sausages.
 In order to ensure probiotic benefits, ensure that you choose unpasteurized sauerkraut, as pasteurization kills the live and active bacteria.

 Similar to tofu, tempeh is a fermented soybean product.
 Once fermented, the soybeans create a firm and dense patty with a nutty and earthy paste known as tempeh.
 Not only does this fermentation process create a probiotic-rich food but it lowers the amount of phytic acid present in the soybeans, which has the potential to decrease the absorption of minerals in the soybeans.
-(5) Tempeh is also a good source of vegetarian protein making it a great substitute to meat in plant-based meals.
+(5) Tempeh is also a good source of vegetarian protein making it a great substitute for meat in plant-based meals.

 Kimchi is a staple in Korean cuisine and is made with salted, fermented cabbage mixed with seasonings including, but not limited to, radishes, gochugaru, spring onions, garlic, ginger, and jeotga.
 In fact, there are hundreds of different varieties of kimchi, all of which are typically fermented for a few days to a few weeks before serving.
 The process of lacto-fermentation uses Lactobacillus to break sugars down into lactic acid, giving kimchi its sour taste.